Policy 9400 Implementation Procedures - Student Behavior Intervention

 VIII.
 Monitoring

-Policy 9400 implementation procedures will be overseen by the Division of Academics.
+Policy 9400 implementation procedures will be overseen by the Department of Special Education and the Department of Student Well-Being.

 ADOPTED: June 8, 2017